The importance of the whole child

 How are we different?

-Hills Adventist College firmly believes in older students mentoring younger students, resulting in students in Years 3 and 4 mentoring the Kindy students, becoming their 'book buddies'.
+Hills Adventist College firmly believes in older students mentoring younger students, resulting in students in Years 3 and 4 mentoring the Kindy students , becoming their 'book buddies'.
+Both Kellyville and Castle Hill Kindy students have the opportunity for this activity.
 These students spend time together reading to each other, as well as literacy and comprehension activities.
 The students also play together allowing the Kindy students to network with the oldest students on campus, breaking down age barriers and allowing to play happily together in the playground at recess or lunch time.

 Hills Adventist College is one of six Adventist Schools in Sydney and one of 48 Adventist Schools in Australia.
 The Adventist school system is the second largest independent school system in the world.
 As such we have a dynamic and extensive education base from which to draw.